autokitteh/web-platform/README.md

 ## How to Contribute 🤝

 To contribute to autokitteh, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.
 We appreciate contributions from everyone!
-For more details, check the CONTRIBUTING.md file.

 ## How to Install and Run 🛠️